 Max R. P. Grossmann

 Welcome!
-I am Max, a doctoral student in economics at the University of Cologne, specializing in the behavioral underpinnings of political economy.
-I am on the 2024–2025 academic job market.
+I am Max, a doctoral student in economics at the University of Cologne, specializing in the behavioral foundations of political economy.
+I am on the 2024–2025 academic job market (worldwide).
+My research uses experimental and survey methods to address questions such as:

 Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism